To add the bugsplat package to your application, run the following shell command at the root of your project’s directory:

 Set the bugsplat.post function as an event handler for uncaught exceptions:

-If your application uses promises you will also want to listen for unhandled promise rejections.
+You will also want to listen for unhandled promise rejections.
 Please note that this will only work for native promises:

 Throw an exception after the event handler has been added: